aandreev0/fsmh/chapters/5-data/data-analysis.md

 ## Automatic processing

 When we move data processing to realm of software we can start integrating automatic and on-the-fly analysis.
 Common image acquisition platforms such as Micro-Manager and Napari provide tooling for live data analysis.
 For example, see [this demo](https://x.com/haesleinhuepf/status/1393195684367568903).
-Example processing can include FLIM analysis, denoising / deconvolution, on-the-fly frequency analysis, tracking, and more.
+Example processing can include FLIM analysis, de-noising / deconvolution, on-the-fly frequency analysis, tracking, and more.